Investing in financial products involves risk. Losses may exceed the value of your original investment.

 BOTTOM LINE

 Calculating crypto profit is no longer just a matter of “selling high”; it is a mandatory exercise in precise financial record-keeping.
-In the 2025 landscape of Form 1099-DA and wallet-specific accounting, the difference between a successful investor and an audited one often comes down to tracking every gas fee and cost-basis adjustment.
+In the 2026 landscape of CARF reporting and tighter cost-basis evidence, the difference between a successful investor and an audited one often comes down to tracking every gas fee and cost-basis adjustment.
 By treating your transaction history as a professional ledger, and utilizing automated tools to handle the heavy lifting, you can protect your gains from both market volatility and avoidable tax penalties.

 Key Takeaways